starknet-io/SNIPs/SNIPS/snip-15.md

 ## Motivation

 Users act through their accounts via the `execute` entrypoint.
 Being able to access the execute of someone's account is tantamount to acting on their behalf.
-The default behavior should defend naive users and developers against such vulnerabilities.

-On the other hand, the current status quo is that all safe account implementations explicitly contain a line in their `execute` entrypoint which enforces that the call is not internal.
+The current status quo is that all safe account implementations explicitly contain a line in their `execute` entrypoint which enforces that the call is not internal.
 Accounts without this line are exposed to having others act on their behalf.

+## Rationale

+We submit that the default behavior should defend naive users and developers against such a counterintuitive vulnerability that lets anyone act on behalf of another's account.

 ## Specification